expectedparrot/edsl/docs/scenarios.rst

 Scenarios
 =========
-A `Scenario` is a dictionary containing a key/value pair that is used to parameterize one or more questions (it replaces a parameter in a question with a specific value).
+A `Scenario` is a dictionary containing a key/value pair that is used to parameterize one or more questions in a survey, replacing a parameter in a question with a specific value.

 Purpose
 -------
-Scenarios are used to create variations and versions of questions with parameters that can be replaced with different values.
+Scenarios let you create variations and versions of questions efficiently.
-For example, we could create a question `"What is your favorite {{ item }}?"` and replace the parameter `item` with `color` or `food` or other items.
+For example, we could create a question `"What is your favorite {{ item }}?"` and use scenarios to replace the parameter `item` with `color` or `food` or other items.
+When we add the scenarios to the question, the question will be asked multiple times, once for each scenario, with the parameter replaced by the value in the scenario.
-This allows us to straightforwardly administer multiple versions of a question in a survey, either asynchronously or according to other specified :ref:`surveys` rules.
+This allows us to straightforwardly administer multiple versions of the question together in a survey, either asynchronously (by default) or according to :ref:`surveys` rules that we can specify (e.g., skip/stop logic).

+Metadata
+^^^^^^^^
+Scenarios are also a convenient way to keep track of metadata or other information relating to our survey questions that is important to our analysis of survey results.
-Scenarios also allow us to keep track of the metadata about the data we are working with, such as the source of the data or the context in which it was collected.
+, such as the source of the data or the context in which it was collected.

-For example, we could create a scenario for each data point in a dataset, where the scenario contains the data point itself as well as metadata about the data point.
-We can parameterize questions with the data point alone, and the results will include columns for the metadata, eliminating the need for post-survey data matchup.
+For example, say we are using scenarios to parameterize some questions with pieces of `{{ content }}` from a dataset.
+In our scenarios for the `content` parameter, we could also include metadata about the source of the content, such as the `{{ author }}`, the `{{ publication_date }}`, or the `{{ source }}`.
+These additional information are stored in the scenarios but only passed to the question texts if there is a corresponding parameter in the question text.
+When we run the survey, the information in the scenarios are included in the results, allowing us to readily analyze the responses in the context of the metadata without needing to match up the data with the metadata post-survey.
-We explore this feature as well in examples below.
+We show an example of this feature in examples below.

 Data labeling tasks
 ^^^^^^^^^^^^^^^^^^^